 GeneCards Summary for CUBN Gene

-CUBN (Cubilin (Intrinsic Factor-Cobalamin Receptor)) is a Protein Coding gene.
-Diseases associated with CUBN include megaloblastic anemia-1, finnish type and megaloblastic anemia.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include calcium ion binding and receptor activity.
-An important paralog of this gene is TLL1.
+CUBN (Cubilin) is a Protein Coding gene.
+Diseases associated with CUBN include Imerslund-Grasbeck Syndrome 1 and Megaloblastic Anemia.
+Among its related pathways are Lipoprotein metabolism and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
+An important paralog of this gene is BMP1.

-Cotransporter which plays a role in lipoprotein, vitamin and iron metabolism, by facilitating their uptake.
-Binds to ALB, MB, Kappa and lambda-light chains, TF, hemoglobin, GC, SCGB1A1, APOA1, high density lipoprotein, and the GIF-cobalamin complex.
-The binding of all ligands requires calcium.
+Endocytic receptor which plays a role in lipoprotein, vitamin and iron metabolism by facilitating their uptake (PubMed:9572993, PubMed:10371504, PubMed:11717447, PubMed:11606717, PubMed:14576052).
+Acts together with LRP2 to mediate endocytosis of high-density lipoproteins, GC, hemoglobin, ALB, TF and SCGB1A1.
+Acts together with AMN to mediate endocytosis of the CBLIF-cobalamin complex (PubMed:9572993, PubMed:14576052).
+Binds to ALB, MB, Kappa and lambda-light chains, TF, hemoglobin, GC, SCGB1A1, APOA1, high density lipoprotein, and the CBLIF-cobalamin complex.
+Ligand binding requires calcium (PubMed:9572993).
 Serves as important transporter in several absorptive epithelia, including intestine, renal proximal tubules and embryonic yolk sac.
-Interaction with LRP2 mediates its trafficking throughout vesicles and facilitates the uptake of specific ligands like GC, hemoglobin, ALB, TF and SCGB1A1.
-Interaction with AMN controls its trafficking to the plasma membrane and facilitates endocytosis of ligands.
 May play an important role in the development of the peri-implantation embryo through internalization of APOA1 and cholesterol.
 Binds to LGALS3 at the maternal-fetal interface.